Home

 Both sexes are a metallic bronze-green on the crown, nape, back, rump, and middle two tail feathers.

-Males are gray below with green flanks and sides.
+Males are gray below with green flanks and sides and females are gray with brownish flanks, and the wings and outer tail feathers.

-This picture clearly shows the female's rounded tail and white tips of the outer tail feathers, whereas the male's tail lacks the white and is slightly notched.
+The picture, above, clearly shows the female's rounded tail and white tips of the outer tail feathers, whereas, the male's tail lacks the white and is slightly notched.

 Males have brilliant red throat feathers, which, when seen from the side may appear golden or greenish.